Legal

 He emphasised that the core of the dispute revolves around ownership of Associated Journals Limited (AJL), not illicit financial transactions.

-A Matter of ownership, not money laundering
+A matter of ownership, not money laundering

-Singhvi argued that even if Young Indian holds 100% stake in AJL, it remains a question of ownership and not criminal activity.
+Singhvi argued that even if Young Indian holds a 100% stake in AJL, it remains a question of ownership and not criminal activity.

 “This is a company that has been operating for over 65 years.
 Calling it a money laundering case after so long is absurd,” he asserted.